 There are many towns that make up this area, so you’ll have to decide what makes the most sense for you and how you travel.
 We knew we wanted to be located in an area where we could easily find restaurants and services, so we stayed in the town of Elgin at the St. Michael’s Guesthouse.

 Another option would be to stay out in the countryside, so you’re closer to all of the stops on the Malt Whisky Trail.
-The Craigellachie Hotel would be my top pick, but make sure to reserve far in advance because it tends to fill up fast.
+The Craigellachie Hotel would be my top pick for a luxury hotel, but make sure to reserve far in advance because it tends to fill up fast.

 Let us know how you enjoyed this trip and if you have any favorites.